Raghukashyap1143/OCI/OCI Documentation/Tempate/Templatedoc.md

 - **Name:** To identify the lab, give a name to the Template.

-- **Cloud Platform:** CloudLabs supports three cloud platforms - Oracle Cloud Infrastructure, Microsoft Azure, Amazon Web Services & Google Cloud Platform.
+- **Cloud Platform:** CloudLabs supports four cloud platforms - Oracle Cloud Infrastructure, Microsoft Azure, Amazon Web Services & Google Cloud Platform.
 Based on your lab requirements you can pick a cloud platform from the drop down.

 - **Cloud Resource Usage:** This feature helps the system in calculating the cost of a Virtual Machine or the total cost of all Cloud resources.
 You can select any option from the drop-down menu, but we recommend selecting Cloud Resource Usage.